Have you ever walked along a labyrinth?

 The son of King Minos of Crete, Androgeus, had visited Athens and participated in some games.
 But he had been killed.
 King Minos was furious and so demanded this yearly punishment.

 Ariadne began the journey back to Athens with Theseus but when they stopped at an island she got left behind.
 There are two versions of what happened; maybe this was accidental or it was on purpose.
 In either case, Theseus did not change the sails.
 So as his father saw the returning ship he noticed the black sails.
 King Aegeus therefore thought his son was dead and threw himself into the sea where he drowned.
 Ever since then it has been named the Aegean Sea.

 Walking the labyrinth today

-Another link with the Greek myth as you walk your labyrinth, is acknowledging how the Minotaur was killed in the centre.
+Another link with the Greek myth as you walk your labyrinth, is to acknowledge how the Minotaur was killed in the centre.
 This can make a powerful symbol for you if you have a long-endured struggle you’re ready to surrender.
 As you reach the centre of your walk, let it go!

 And was there really a labyrinth at Knossos, Crete?

 If you visit Knossos, Crete there is no labyrinth.
 Yet, silver coins depicting a labyrinth, dated around 500 BC were discovered there.
 The labyrinth was clearly an important symbol to the Ancient Greek people of Crete.
 The mystery remains why.

 You may find labyrinths in parks, churches, wellness centres, and at sacred sites all over the world.

 Wisdom Centre, Romsey, Hants. (which we have walked on both our Mindfulness Retreat Day)

 Ely Cathedral, Cambridgeshire